 Macro Butterflies

-There is no unambiguous characteristic for the difference between a macro butterfly and a micro butterfly.
+There is no unambiguous characteristic distinguishing a macro butterfly from a micro butterfly.
 At first, you would say size is the obvious attribute.
 Of course, macro butterflies are usually larger than micro butterflies, but there are also exceptions.
-A front wing length of 10 mm is often used as a limit, but there are already many grass moths that are larger and still belong to the micro butterflies.
+A front wing length of 10 mm is often used as a limit, but many grass moths are already larger and still belong to the micro butterflies.

 Besides the division into macros and micros, the macro butterflies can also be divided into day and night butterflies.
-This classification can also be confusing, as there are moths that are active during the day.
-Yet there is a distinctive difference.
-The end of the antenna of butterflies is club-shaped and of the moths, it is wire-shaped or even in the shape of a bird’s feather (males).
-An exception to this are the drops of blood (Zygaeninae) that have a club-shaped end of the antenna but can be distinguished as a moth by their resting position.
-In the Netherlands, there are more than 900 macro moths and more than 50 macro day-active butterflies.
+This classification can also be confusing, as moths are active during the day.
+Yet, there is a distinctive difference.
+The end of the antenna of butterflies is club-shaped, and of the moths, it is wire-shaped or even in the shape of a bird’s feather (males).
+An exception to this is the drops of blood (Zygaeninae) that have a club-shaped end of the antenna but can be distinguished as a moth by their resting position.
+In the Netherlands, there are over 900 macro moths and more than 50 macro-day-active butterflies.

 The macro moths are an underestimated group of butterflies.
-Not only do many people think they are dull coloured butterflies, but it turns out that they are also very important in agricultural ecosystems.
-During the daytime, it is often bees and bumblebees that provide pollen transfer, but the moths play an equally important role when visiting wild plants.
-Their body, where the pollen sticks to after a visit, ensures the important transport.
-If the moth population were to shorten, this would lead to a significant decrease in pollen transport and thus a threat to the survival of certain plant families.
+Not only do many people think they are dull-coloured butterflies, but it turns out that they are also very important in agricultural ecosystems.
+During the daytime, bees and bumblebees often provide pollen transfer, but the moths play an equally important role when visiting wild plants.
+Their body, where the pollen sticks to after a visit, ensures important transport.
+If the moth population were to shorten, this would lead to a significant decrease in pollen transport and, thus, a threat to the survival of certain plant families.

 Day-active Macro Butterflies: